HuMiTriet/QuickLaunch/README.md

 <!-- ## Tutorials -->

-Type launcher.sh -h for all of the possible options with the script:
+Type launcher.sh -h for all the possible options with the script:

     -t: opens the url in a new tab in the existing window
     -w: opens the url in a completely new window